Emergency Care for Pets

 If you are dealing with a cat, put a blanket over the head of the cat so that it does not bite you and slowly lift and put her in a box with an open top.
 If you suspect a spinal injury, you should also ensure that the cat’s head has adequate support to prevent the neck from twisting.

-Once you are confident that you can transport the pet safely, bring him to an Emergency Vet Clinic in Brampton without delay.
+Once you are confident that you can transport the pet safely, bring him to an Emergency Clinic or Vet in Brampton without delay.
 Asking a family member or friend to call the Emergency Vet.

 The clinic will alert the staff and hasten the treatment.